stelcodes/nuzzle/README.md

 > You may not want to export all the index webpages that Nuzzle adds to your site data.
 That's ok!
 You can control which webpages get exported in your webpage rendering function.

 What makes these index webpage maps special is that they have an `:index` key with a value that is a vector of webpage map `id`s.
 For example, the subdirectory index webpage map for the above example would have an `:id` `[:blog-posts]` and an `:index` `[[:blog-posts :foo] [:blog-posts :bar]]`.
-Inside of your webpage rendering function, you will be able to retrieve data for a webpage by passing its `id` to the function `id->info`.
+Inside of your webpage rendering function, you will be able to retrieve data for a webpage by passing its `id` to the function `id->data`.
 This way, you can retrieve the title and URIs of the indexed pages.

 It's worth noting that you can define index webpage maps like any other webpage in your site data.
 You can use this to add some markup to your index pages from a markdown file by including a `:content` key: